Upper School Curriculum

 Honors Precalculus

-This is a challenging and rapid-paced course that builds on the topics presented in Honors Algebra II/Trig.
+This challenging and rapid-paced course builds on the topics presented in Honors Algebra II/Trig.
 It also extends the depth and difficulty of the standard Precalculus course to include a six-week introduction to the calculus topics of limit and differentiation.
 To develop the requisite analytical facility for Advanced Placement Calculus BC, relationships among topics are emphasized throughout the course.

 Prerequisite: Successful completion of Algebra II/Trig or Honors Algebra II/Trig, with teacher recommendation